adamrossnelson/CleryData/README.md

 ## 3.3.
 Future implementations

-In addition to disciplinary referral data, Clery data also includes data regarding crimes committed that occured (were reported) on and around campus.
-Future code will be aded to assemble panels of crime, and other Clery data.
+Besides disciplinary referral data, Clery data also includes data regarding crimes committed that occurred (were reported) on and around campus.
+Future code will be added to assemble panels of crime, and other Clery data.

 # 4. Testing And Develpment Log